Freshwater pearl mussels - A species on the brink

 - Habitat degradation

-- Water quality issues (resulting from inputs of nitrates, phosphates and sediments)
+- Water quality issues (resulting from inputs of nitrate, phosphate and soil run-off)

 - River engineering